Dynamit/referee/README.md

 [someViewController performSegue:@"Some Segue"];
 ```

-With `RObjc`, you can replace this with references to a few automatically generated classes:
+With `referee`, you can replace this with references to a few automatically generated classes:

 ```objc
 UIViewController *someViewController = TSTResources.viewControllers.SomeViewController;